 7. The UE starts collecting data and provides data to the "UE data collection NF in 5G Core" over user plane.

+Editor's note: How to handle UE mobility during data collection is FFS.

 8. The "UE data collection NF in 5G Core" can, if configured by the operator, check collected data, e.g. check that collected data is according to measurement Ids requested at step 2.

-9. The "UE data collection NF in 5G Core" transfers the collected data to the UE model training entity server.
+9. The "UE data collection NF in 5G Core" transfers the collected data to the UE model training server.

 6.9.3 Impacts on services, entities and interface

-Editor's note: Details to be added.
+UE data collection NF in 5G Core:

+- new or existing 5GC NF supporting UE data collection

+- checking whether the request from the UE model training server can be fulfilled

+- transferring the request to appropriate AMFs, together with UP information indicating that the UE needs to send the collected data to the UE data collection NF in 5G Core

+- receiving the collected data and transferring it to the UE model training server

+AMF:

+forwarding the data collection request received from the UE data collection NF in 5G Core to appropriate gNBs

+providing the UP information to the gNBs

+gNB:

+- selecting the UEs for data collection based on Type Allocation Codes provided by Training entity OTT server, taking user consent and local gNB information into account

+- configuring UEs for data collection, together with UP information provided by the UE data collection NF in 5G Core

+UE

+- proceed with data collection as configured by gNBs

+- transfer collected data to "UE data collection NF in 5G Core" via User Plane

 ---------- End of changes ----------